kkr-genweb/github-slackbot/README.md

 Once the bot is running, mention it in any channel with:

 - `@YourBot list repos` - Shows a list of repositories with clickable buttons
-- Click on any repository button to get a detailed activity report
+- Click on any repository button to get a detailed activity report and an AI-generated business-friendly summary of the repository's README

 ## Project Structure